Min28-source/Mother-Earth/README.md

 - 🍃 MongoDB with Mongoose

 **Other Integrations**
-- 💰 Razorpay (or Stripe) for payment handling
+- 💰 Razorpay for payment handling
 - 🔑 JWT for authentication
-- ☁️ Cloudinary (or alternative) for media storage
+- ☁️ Cloudinary for media storage

 ---